 Clean thoroughly the surfaces that are most often touched, including these parts:

-These auto components are potential sources of infection, so pay special attention to them when disinfecting your car for coronavirus prevention.
+These auto components are potential sources of infection, so pay special attention to them when disinfecting your car.

 Not confident about cleaning your car by yourself?
 Let a professional handle your car sanitation.